top of page

 So Why Aren't We Being Told the Full Story?

-Maybe because public health messaging is still stuck on “moderation” instead of transformation.
+Maybe because alcohol is a massive industry.
+Perhaps public health messaging is still stuck on “moderation” instead of transformation.
+Or maybe admitting the truth would force us to reconsider our cultural norms.

-But here’s the bottom line: we’re sicker, more anxious, more inflamed, and more dependent than ever—and alcohol plays a much bigger role than we’ve been led to believe.
+But here’s the bottom line: we’re sicker, more anxious, more inflamed, and more dependent than ever and alcohol plays a much bigger role than we’ve been led to believe.

 So What Now?